 We have audited the accompanying financial statements of the governmental activities, the business-type activities, each major fund, and the aggregate remaining fund information of the City of Richmond, California (City), as of and for the year ended June 30, 2020, and the related notes to the financial statements.
 We were engaged to audit the financial statements of the discretely presented component units as of and for the year ended June 30, 2020.
-These financial statements collectively comprise the City's basic financial statements as listed in the table of contents.
+These financial statements as listed in the table of contents.